xiaomi7732/OneManOneSaw/CubeBookcase.md

 ## Overview

-[Last Update: 5/13/2020]
+[Last Update: 5/16/2020]

 This project is in progress.
 Got [the 3D model](https://a360.co/35g3FB4) drafted.
 Here's the render:

 <img src='images/CubeBookcaseV2.png' width='250' />

-I plan to use 1/2" sande plywood as the material.
+I plan to use 1/2" sande plywood to build it.

 ## Build Plan